The History of Hogspore

 It Was Like This When We Got Here

-from my granddaughter Evangeline’s geography school books and some what are just
+granddaughter Evangeline’s geography school books and some what are just made up cause

-ago, though it seems like only 460 to 485 million years ago.
-The whole place was all
+though it seems like only 460 to 485 million years ago.
+The whole place was all underwater,

-The world started shifting and fidgeting around 460 to 485 years ago, (some say
+The world started shifting and fidgeting around 460 to 485 million years ago, (some say

-it was 500 million years ago), and up come the northwest part of Arkansas right out of
+it was 500 million years ago), and up come the northwest part of Arkansas right out of the

-up after the water ran off.
+after the water ran off.
 This is Hogspore country.
 The town is up or down Highway 71,

 depending on whether you’re coming or going.
-We don't particularly care whether
+We don't particularly care whether the town

 In 1542 Hernando Desoto, the Spanish explorer, came barging through Arkansas,

 took a fever, and died on the banks of the Mississippi River.
 Some say he knew Ponce

 de Leon so well that he was allowed to call him The Pons.